-If parents are unable to collect their child on time, they must telephone the nursery to let us know what the situation is and when their child is likely to be collected.
+If parents are unable to collect their child on time, they must telephone the nursery to let us know what the situation is ahead of their collection time and when their child is likely to be collected.

-In the event of parents repeatedly collecting their child late they will be asked by the nursery to review their collection arrangements or incur £5 late collection charge for every 15 minute they are late.
+In the event of parents repeatedly collecting their child late/ not notifying us of the delay, they will be asked by the nursery to review their collection arrangements and incur £3 late collection charge for every 15 minute they are late.

 In the unlikely event of a child not being collected from the nursery at the expected time or 30 minutes after normal finishing time, with no contact being made with the parents, the following procedure will apply:

 • The Room Leader will make every effort to contact one of the named persons on the Emergency Contact sheet.
 They will continue to telephone every 10 minutes until contact is made.
 These calls will be logged on the incident record.

 • Two members of staff will remain on the premises with the child at all times.
 One of these staff members will be a senior member of staff.

 • The child will be reassured and comforted if necessary, otherwise staff members will behave in a normal manner so as not to distress the child.